charmed-hpc/docs/index.md

 Charmed HPC is a project of the [Ubuntu High-Performance Computing community](https://ubuntu.com/community/governance/teams/hpc).
 Interested in contributing bug fixes, patches, documentation, or feedback?
 Want to join the Ubuntu HPC community?
-You've come to the right place 🤩
+You've come to the right place!

 Here's some links to help you get started with joining the community: